wp-plugins/eshop/trunk/readme.txt

 * *added* 	action eshop_sold_product which is sent the post id of the product that was sold.
 * *added* 	Shipping by weight now allows you to choose between states/counties/province and countries per mode.
 * *added* 	missing strings for translations
+* *added* 	classes for styling in various places
+* *changed* 	Discount Codes are no longer case sensitive
 * *changed* 	removed _ from filenames and replaced with -, easier for developers.
-* *changed* 	Discount Codes are no longer case sensitive
-* *Note* 	after upgrading you may need tp refresh the page due to the change above.
+* *Note* 	after upgrading you may need to refresh the page due to the change above.

+__Note__ This version has been tested with Paypal, Cash, Bank, Webtopay and Authorize.net merchant gateways, and all seemed to work OK in test mode.
+The other gateways have not had a full test, but should work without issue.

 Version 6.0.2